Ghady983/Modloader-Bully/README.md

 3. This is a possible perceived bug I found , if you're making an `.nft` (Texture) modification : it will not show any changes if you don't also provide the `.nif` (3d Model) with it.
 And the opposite goes to if you are making an `.nif` mod , you must provide also the `.nft` file with it or else no texture will show.
 That's why the mod works best with `.nif + .nft` combination

+4. Some mods may crash the game if you add them (tried with `PS2 and Wii Trees by EpigreZr` and `Beautiful HD Retextured Radar Map by SkillaG`), although if you add only some parts of the mod into the game then no crash might happen (I tried adding `G_ClimbTree` `.nft` and `TreeClimb` `.nif` files from the `PS2 and Wii Trees by EpigreZr` mod -> that would be the climbing tree at the football stadium at school in case you wanna test it yourself).
+Maybe it has to do with the amount of things added inside a specific modfolder , or it has to do with specific files in particular, or the issue is completely unrelated to both.

 ---

 ## 📂 Usage & Folder Structure